CarterPerez-dev/CertGames-Core/README.md

 Our platform boasts a visually appealing and user-friendly interface, meticulously designed to enhance the user experience and facilitate seamless navigation.

-- **Modern UI Design:** The application features a dark-themed, responsive interface that adapts fluidly to various screen sizes.
+- **Modern UI Design:** The application features a  responsive interface that adapts fluidly to various screen sizes.
 The intuitive navigation ensures users can effortlessly access different modules and resources without encountering unnecessary complexity.

 - **Hacker-Inspired Aesthetic:** Drawing inspiration from the critically acclaimed series *Mr. Robot*, the platform embodies a hacker-themed visual design.
 This aesthetic not only adds a distinctive and engaging look but also resonates with the cybersecurity community, making the platform both functional and visually captivating.